-7.9.
+7.11.
 Server Flows

-Server Flows combine the previously defined profiles into outgoing flows from Session Manager to Colt's SIP Trunk and incoming flows from Colt's SIP Trunk to Session Manager.
-This configuration ties all the previously entered information together so that signalling can be routed from Session Manager to the PSTN via the Colt network and vice versa.
-The following screen illustrates the flow through the Avaya SBCE to secure a SIP Trunk call.
+Server Flows combine the previously defined profiles into outgoing flows from Session Manager to DIDWW's SIP trunks and incoming flows from DIDWW s SIP trunks to Session Manager.
+The following screen illustrates the flow through the Avaya SBCE to secure a SIP trunk call.

-This configuration ties all the previously entered information together so that calls can be routed from Session Manager to Colt SIP Trunk service and vice versa.
+Two server flows are required for outgoing traffic and two are required for incoming.
+This is so that traffic can be routed to both the DIDWW Inbound and Outbound SIP trunks and can also be received from both the DIDWW Inbound and Outbound SIP trunks.
+This configuration ties all the previously entered information together so that calls can be routed from Session Manager to the DIDWW SIP trunks and vice versa.
 The following screenshot shows all configured flows.